greenwich logo

 Employers / managers are expected to provide their employee with appropriate support mechanisms, so that the project may be effectively managed within the workplace environment.
 Arrangements for research to be conducted by a student are to be agreed, in advance of the project, with an employer representative within the appropriate authority.
 Appropriate regular interaction between workplace-based supervisors and University-based supervisors is required to ensure the project is properly managed.
 In cases where assurance of confidentiality of any results is required, sufficient information must be made available for the University’s assessment and examining procedures to occur.

-Quality Systems Management
+Quality Systems Management leaflet Quality Systems Management

 With the increasing emphasis on accountability within the public sector, and the requirement to satisfy the accreditation criteria of several scrutinising bodies, it is imperative that organisations adopt a systematic approach to quality management.
 Hitherto the emphasis on achieving accreditation has meant that the concept of quality and quality systems in general have received less attention.
 However a properly managed quality system can form the framework to address many accreditation issues, as well as providing real opportunities for reducing error and fostering a culture of continual improvement.